jbassie/SQL-PROJECTS/README.md

 ## 3. PARCH and PORSEY DATABASE

 This Projects is carried out on fictional Database (Parch and Posey) a Business Company which deals with Paper Production.
 This Repo contains the queries to solve simple and advanced business problems from the data in the Database

+> All queries are written using PostgreSql syntax